Faiveley Transport: Internationalisation

 France remained as Faiveley's core market.
 During the 1970s, the company introduced new corail coaches for the SNCF and provided equipment for a new generation of subway trains, the MF77.
-In 1972, Faiveley presented its first very-high-speed pantograph.
+In 1972, Faiveley presented its first very high speed pantograph.
 Soon after, it introduced its first electric automated road system.

 In 1984, Faiveley purchased Saint-Gobain subsidiary Air-Industrie's transport division, giving it operations in passenger train air conditioning systems.
 That year, it acquired from the Matra's subsidiary Interlec its tachometry activities.
-Together with the company's other transportation-related activities, these subsidiary operations were gathered into a newly created subsidiary: Faiveley Transport.
+Together with the company's other transport-related activities, these subsidiary operations were gathered into a newly created subsidiary: Faiveley Transport.

 The company was one of the suppliers of the new SNCF's TGV trains.
-In 1990, its pantographs were key to achieve a new 513.3 kilometres per hour record by TGV Atlantique.
+In 1990, its pantographs were key to achieve a new 513.3 km/h record by TGV Atlantique.

 In 1991, the company moved its headquarters to Saint-Pierre-des-Corps.

 Diversification

 Faiveley supplied the pantographs of the 1981, 1990 and 2007 TGV's record trains.

 With competition becoming more intense in its field of activity, Faiveley decided it was time to expand their operations.

 In 1992, the company acquired plastics product maker Grand-Perret.
-In 1993, Faiveley moved to concentrate its activities around its historic core of railroad and transportation equipment and its brand new plastics division, selling its Faiveley Automatismes subsidiary.
-It also made an aggressive move to increase its business in the Japanese market, one of the most important at the time, forming a joint venture with Nabco called Nabco-Faiveley Ltd which became one of leading providers of Japan's railroad.
+In 1993, Faiveley moved to concentrate its activities around its historic core of railway and transport equipment, and its brand new plastics division, selling its Faiveley Automatismes subsidiary.
+It also made an aggressive move to increase its business in the Japanese market, one of the most important at the time, forming a joint venture with Nabco called Nabco-Faiveley Ltd, which became one of leading providers of Japan's railway.
 Later, Faiveley partnered also with Mitsui.
 That year Faiveley created a British subsidiary, to take a part of the business in the recently privatised rail system.

 In 1994, Faiveley was listed on the Paris Bourse.
 In 1995, it acquired VPI-Verchère Plastiques Industriels, a thermo-injected plastic company.
-The following year, Faiveley added the operations of Rhône Moulage and Sepal Ltd, two companies also centered in plastics.
-By the end of the decade, that material had risen to nearly 20 percent of Faiveley's total sales.
+The following year, Faiveley added the operations of Rhône Moulage and Sepal Ltd, two companies also centred in plastics.
+By the end of the decade, that material had risen to nearly 20% of Faiveley's total sales.

-In 1995, Faiveley purchased the German railroad air conditioning company Hagenuk Fahrzeugklima from its parent company Siemens.
-The purchase was a key step into the German market as well as the Asian through its Chinese subsidiary Shanghai Hagenuk Refrigerating Machine, but also brought losses to the company during the following years.
-This led to a reorganisation that included staff reductions in Germany and France and changes in the board of directors.
+In 1995, Faiveley purchased the German railway air conditioning company Hagenuk Fahrzeugklima from its parent company, Siemens.
+The purchase was a key step into the German market, as well as the Asian through its Chinese subsidiary Shanghai Hagenuk Refrigerating Machine, but also brought losses to the company during the following years.
+This led to a reorganisation that included staff reductions in Germany and France, and changes in the board of directors.